andre-st/wahoo-utils/README.md

 ### Manually adding POIs is cumbersome

 - here, I try CUEs and BoltApp DB editing but automate finding POIs along our route via OpenStreetMap (OSM)
-- CUEs are aligned and contained with track but uploading new or changed tracks to the bike computer is more complicated now
+- CUEs are aligned and contained with a track but uploading new or changed tracks to the bike computer is more complicated now; perhaps we can automatically replace existing files on the Bolt with extended versions?
+	How avoid:
 	1. export from track editor, e.g. Komoot
 	2. create new track by running tools in this repo against your track
 	3. upload new track to smartphone